 “I think one of the most beneficial pieces of the course was the practice teaching, and the various group projects we had to complete.”
 Shelby Seavers July 2014.
 Check out Shelby’s Q&A video.

 Student teaching and your learner profile.
 Each student has a unique student teaching or practicum teaching schedule.
-You will have your student teaching, or practicum 5 evenings here at our campus.
+You will have your student teaching, or practicum 8 mornings here at our campus.
 During week one, you will observe our professors twice in different levels teaching the local Nicaraguans using the same methodologies and activities that you will be learning during your class.
 This is to help you contextualize what you will be doing in your own classroom.
-The following 3 times, you will then teach a two hour lesson to beginner, intermediate, and advanced level Nicaraguan EFL students.
+The following 6 times, you will then teach a two, one hour lessons to beginner, intermediate, and advanced level Nicaraguan EFL students.
 This will take place over the following three weeks of your course, on a rotational basis.
-During each of your three practice teaching sessions, you will have one of our professors observe your individual performance, evaluate your performance, and give you invaluable feedback the following business day.
+During each of your six practice teaching sessions, you will have one of our professors observe your individual performance, evaluate your performance, and give you invaluable feedback the following business day.

 For your learner profile, or final project, you and a partner will be assigned a Nicaraguan EFL student.
 You will then take what you have learned in the course and give them an assessment.
 From that assessment, you will create a custom lesson plan for this individual using the four skills of foreign language learning: listening, reading, writing, and speaking.
-You will need to be at our campus an additional 3 evenings with your partner for this project, and you will present your findings to the class during week 4 of your class.
+You and your partner will present your findings to the class during week 4 of your class.

 On top of all that, you will have to read a chapter a night, and have on average 15 hours of homework per week.
 Week two is by far the most difficult, and it is possible to be working until 12:00 am or 1:00 am in the morning!
 (Now you see why we do so much preparation with you before the course!)
 Between your assignments, quizzes, writing lesson plans, and your learner profile project, you will busy for a month.
 Period.